telerik/maui-docs/installation/windows/install-msi.md

 ---
 title: Installing Telerik UI for .NET MAUI from MSI File
-page-title: Installing Telerik UI for .NET MAUI from MSI File
+page-title: Telerik UI for .NET MAUI - Install from MSI File
 description: This article will guide you through the steps you have to follow in order to download and install the Telerik UI for .NET MAUI.
 position: 1
 slug: install-msi